 In a world full of copycats, sad repetitions, and bogus choices, we feel this visceral craving for some non-manufactured originality.
 A rare thing these days.
 Actually, this is what attracted us to LP in the first place.
 And when LP sings “The Widow” by The Mars Volta, we feel that uniqueness even more.
 An unobvious choice for a song to cover, that’s the first thing.
 Arranged for the ukulele, that’s the second.
-Well, she nailed keeping the song’s vibe while designing her rendition, so we always take great pleasure in listening to her version… And, as you may already know the famous recording of LP singing “The Widow” solo on the ukulele, we have another version for you from LP’s visit to the Mexican Radio Ibero 90.9 in 2012.
+LP nailed keeping the song’s vibe while designing her rendition, so we always take great pleasure in listening to her version.
+There’s of course a video of LP singing “The Widow” as a part of her ukulele cover series.
+But we’ve got another version here – one LP recorded during her visit to the Mexican Radio Ibero 90.9 in 2012.

 Still frame from the video of LP performing “The Widow” in Radio Ibero

 It’s peculiar, the way we came across The Mars Volta.
 It was some ten years ago, on some old pen drive of unknown origin, when we found an mp3 off The Mars Volta’s second album, Frances the Mute (2005).
 The music got our attention right away.
 Quite likely, the way the band loosely speaks with the early work of Pink Floyd did the trick.
 (Oh, and check out the artwork for their album covers!)